An image of a black cord plugged into an electrical socket, and the cord is on fire.

 Cause Number Four: Space Heaters

 Space heaters are portable and convenient, but you should treat them like the sophisticated, dangerous appliances they are.
 Space heaters are well-known for causing house fires because they heat up quickly and can cause flammable materials to combust relatively quickly.
-Never put your space heater near combustible materials and always turn them off and unplug them before you go to bed.
-Ensure you are near your space heaters as they are running, and do not under any circumstances put blankets, bedding, or clothing over the space heater.

 Cause Number Five: Extension Cords